blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 * Improved extensibility for plugin authors (see _For Developers_ section)
 * Serverless 1.12+ is now required
+* Support of local `file:...` module references in package.json

 For the complete release notes see the end of this document.